-The KH-LET Protocol was developed along with a non-binding informative background document titled "Introduction to the Legal Timber Issue and the Keurhout Protocol for the Validation of Claims of Legal Timber" (ISAFOR, September 10, 2004), commissioned by NTTA.
-See Keurhout website
+&lt;sup>3 The KH-LET Protocol was developed along with a non-binding informative background document titled "Introduction to the Legal Timber Issue and the Keurhout Protocol for the Validation of Claims of Legal Timber" (ISAFOR, September 10, 2004), commissioned by NTTA.
+See Keurhout website.

-5 Control of this part of the CoC takes place annually by independent accredited CB's against a separate CoC protocol for Keurhout participants, which forms part of the Keurhout Participant Agreement and is a prerequisite for (re)activation of the Keurhout Participant status
+&lt;sup>4 Control of this part of the CoC takes place annually by independent accredited CB's against a separate CoC protocol for Keurhout participants, which forms part of the Keurhout Participant Agreement and is a prerequisite for (re)activation of the Keurhout Participant status.